expenses/expenses.github.io/_drafts/nixos-tech-tree.md

 You don't (and I definitely don't) need to care about the specifics, but having your OS defined like this means a couple of things:
 - You never, ever have to edit something outside your home directory
 - You'll forget what you have installed, as all the packages you're using are declaratively defined in your nixos config.
-- You're never going to put your system in a broken state by losing power inbetween updates, as switching your config happens more or less atomically.
+- You're never going to put your system in a broken state by losing power in-between updates, as switching your config happens more or less atomically.
 - Custom packages and scripts are first-class citizens and are treated no differently to 'official' packages from nixpkgs.

 Here's an arbitrary snippet from my NixOS config: